EGJSERVICES/EGJ-SERVICES-GROUP/README.md

     html, body { width: 100%; height: 100%; }
     body {
       font-family: Arial, sans-serif;
+      /* Use a gradient background as a fallback */
       background: linear-gradient(to right, #003366, #336699);
       color: #333;
       margin: 0;